jeremy-rifkin/libassert/README.md

 The following can be used to set application-wide settings:

 - `libassert::config::set_color_output(bool)` Enables or disables colored assertion messages on TTY outputs by the default assertion handler.
+- `libassert::config::set_rgb_output(bool)` Enables or disables 24-bit rgb ansi color sequences in assertion diagnostics.
+Default is true.
+This is here for terminal compatibility, in the relatively rare case your terminal does not support rgb sequences.

-This is thread-safe, not that it should ever matter.
+These are both thread-safe, not that it should ever matter.

 The following configurations can be applied on a per-TU basis: